-How does The Climate Change Act affect small business owners?
+What is the Climate Change Act, and does it affect small business owners?

 What is the UK Climate Change Act 2008?

-The Climate Change Act is a legalisation passed by parliament in 2008.
+The Climate Change Act is legislation passed by parliament in 2008.
 It initially set out clear targets to reduce UK carbon dioxide emissions by at least 80% from 1990 levels by 2050.

-However, this target was upped in 2019 when the UK became the first major economy to pledge a net zero target (Net zero means lowering greenhouse gas emissions to as close to zero as possible).
-The new target means the UK needs to lower all greenhouse gas emissions to zero by 2050.
+This target was increased in 2019 when the UK became the first major economy to pledge a net-zero target (net zero means lowering greenhouse gas emissions to as close to zero as possible).
+The new target means the UK needs to cut all greenhouse gas emissions to zero by 2050.

 How does the Climate Change Act address environmental concerns?

 The Climate Change Act addresses environmental concerns by setting out clear ways to reduce carbon emissions.
-It also lays out targets - called carbon budgets - to reach within strict timeframes and holds the government responsible if these targets are not hit.
+It also lays out 'carbon budgets', which are targets that must be met within strict timeframes.
+The government is held responsible if these targets are not hit.

 The act legally requires the government to set carbon budgets every five years.
-By having these in place, it allows the UK to reduce emissions and adapt better to changes already caused by climate change.
+The aim is to help the UK reduce emissions and adapt to changes already caused by climate change.

-With The Climate Change Act also came the setup of the Committee on Climate Change (CCC) which is an independent expert body that advises the government on targets and keeps track of climate progress.
-The CCC collects evidence and figures to show how the UK is reducing emissions and if they are successful.
+The Committee on Climate Change (CCC) was set up alongside the Climate Change Act.
+This is an independent expert body that advises the government on targets and keeps track of climate progress.
+The CCC collects evidence and figures to show how the UK is reducing emissions and whether they are successful.

 What motivated the UK to implement the Climate Change Act?

-The set up of the Climate Change Act was motivated by the need to reduce the UK’s carbon footprint and lessen the amount of carbon dioxide we produce as a nation.
-This makes sure the UK is playing its part in responding to the global climate emergency and shows how we are helping in the fight against climate change.
+The Climate Change Act was motivated by the need to reduce the UK’s carbon footprint and cut the amount of carbon dioxide we produce as a nation.
+The Act helps ensure the UK plays its part in responding to the global climate emergency and the fight against climate change.

 Good practices include opting for an electric car instead of petrol/diesel, cycling or using public transport when able to, limiting air travel, cutting down on how you use electricity at your business (e.g. not leaving lights or computers on when you’re not in the room) and reducing the amount of waste you produce.
 Recycling and reusing are also great ways to become a more sustainable business.